LaurentChr/ActiveLook-Tennis/README.md

-# ActiveLook TENNIS
+# ActiveLook® TENNIS

-Description : Keep the score of your tennis match in your Augmented Reality ActiveLook sport glasses
+Description : Keep the score of your tennis match in your Augmented Reality ActiveLook® sport glasses

 ### License